maniospas/smol/README.md

 def print(file_stats stats)
     // @all to use printin (print without \n ending) to reduce expressions
-    // no commas in this syntax makes it look like string formatting printin(@all stats.lines" lines, "stats.chars" bytes\n")
+    // no commas in this syntax makes it look like string interpolation printin(@all stats.lines" lines, "stats.chars" bytes\n")

 def file_reader(String path, @mut Memory memory) // for all String variations